ArenKDesai/Aren-s-Notes/botany lec.md

 There are three types of plants that cover habitats:
 1. Mesophytes: Live in moderately moist environments
-2. Hydrophytes: plants that live in
+2. Hydrophytes: plants that live in or partly in water
+3. Xerophytes: plants that live in arid environments